threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/tfchain/README.md

 The transaction will automatically be signed and send to the public explores, which will then try to put it in the network.

 Funds can also be send to a multisig wallet.
-To do so, the `send_to_many` function should be used.
+To do so, the `send_to_multisig` function should be used.
 It is also possible to add optional data or a locking period here.

 ```python